neetmadann/neetmadann.github.io/README.md

 ## 👋 Hi, I’m Neet

-I work at the intersection of data, design, and logic — building dashboards that don’t just look good but **make sense fast**.

-I’m a Business Intelligence developer who:

-- 📊 Builds clean, functional dashboards in **Power BI**
-- 🧮 Uses **DAX** to make reports smarter and more responsive
+I design with data — and build what’s missing when the defaults fall short.

+I’ve worked across industries: **finance, revenue management in hospitality, IT consulting, and eCommerce digital tech**.
+That range taught me how differently teams use data — and how often dashboards miss the mark.
+My focus is on creating tools people can actually use — quickly, clearly, and without needing a walkthrough.

+By background, I’m a **Business Intelligence developer** with a strong foundation in **Power BI and DAX**.
+But I’m also a **data scientist at heart**, with a deep interest in the logic behind what we measure and why.

+Lately, I’ve been getting into **data engineering with Microsoft Fabric** — learning humbly, but intentionally.
+I’m aiming to understand and support the full data pipeline — from raw ingestion to visual insight — and quietly becoming the kind of person who can bridge those gaps end-to-end.

+What I build is shaped by these ideas:

+- 📊 Use Power BI for clarity — not clutter
+- 🧮 Let DAX do the heavy lifting behind the scenes
-- 🎨 Designs **custom visuals** with Deneb and SVG when native charts aren’t enough
+- 🎨 Build custom visuals with Deneb when native charts can’t tell the full story
-- 🧠 Focuses on user clarity — because people shouldn’t have to guess what a chart means
+- 🧠 Focus on cognitive simplicity — because if it takes more than 3 seconds to understand, it needs another pass

-> *If a stakeholder has to ask what they’re looking at, it’s not a finished visual.*
+> I don’t want to master every tool.
+I want to master the experience — for the person on the other side of the dashboard.

+This space is where I explore that work, piece by piece.

 ---

-## 🛠️ What I Believe
+## 🔍 Focus Areas

+### 🎯 Visual Simplicity with Maximum Impact

-### 1. You don’t need a hundred tools — just the right ones
+You don’t need every tool in the stack.
+Just:
-I mostly work with:

 - Power BI
 - Deneb (Vega-Lite)
 - Simple SVG logic
-That’s usually enough to make 90% of visuals clean, branded, interactive — and more useful than the default templates.

-### 2. Good design = empathy
-Most charts are too complicated.
-My work is about removing friction — giving people answers faster, with less noise.
-Especially for non-technical audiences.

-### 3. AI is fast.
-Taste is faster.
-Yes, tools like ChatGPT, Claude, and Copilot can generate dashboards.
-But they can’t make judgment calls.
-They can’t design with empathy.
-That’s where I come in.
+That’s often 90% of what it takes to create branded, interactive, low-friction dashboards.

 ---

-## 🎯 How I Level Up

-Here’s my visual design stack, in order:
+### 🤖 Staying Relevant in an AI-First World

+AI tools like ChatGPT, Claude, and Copilot can auto-generate charts and reports.
+But what they can’t replicate is:

+- **Simple & Sophisticated**
+- **Empathy**
+- **User-first design approach**
+- **Very Useful and Bang on Visuals that drive High Impact Business Decisions**

+I design for human interpretation — not just machine output.

+---

+## 🧭 My Learning Path

-1. **Power BI** — clean dashboards and native visuals
+1. **Power BI** — build clean dashboards and reports
-2. **DAX** — smart calculations, filters, KPIs
+2. **DAX** — write logic that responds to context and goals
-3. **Deneb** — custom visuals using Vega-Lite
+3. **Deneb** — go custom when native visuals aren’t cutting it
-4. **D3.js** — full control when I want to push the limits (or monetize)
+4. **D3.js** — deep customization and full visual control for edge cases (or monetization)

 ---